King Isaac: Early life

 King Isaac was born Isaac Gabriel Kalumbu in the high-density suburb of Mufakose, in Harare, Zimbabwe in 1965.
 His family moved to Gweru when he was six years old.
 He started writing poems at the age of 14.
 At about the same time, the censorship of reggae was lifted in Zimbabwe when the nation attained independence in 1980.
-Subsequent visits to Zimbabwe by reggae stars such as Bob Marley, Jimmy Cliff, Gregory Isaacs and Dennis Brown helped to fuel King Isaac's love for reggae music.
+Subsequent visits to Zimbabwe by reggae stars such as Bob Marley, Jimmy Cliff, Gregory Isaacs and Dennis Brown helped to fuel Kalumbu's love for reggae music.
 He has explained that "At around that time, Bob Marley came to Zimbabwe, and he was followed by many other reggae acts including Jimmy Cliff, Gregory Isaacs, Aswad, UB40, Dennis Brown, Culture, I Jah Man, Eric Donaldson, Don Carlos and many others.
 Reggae was the in-thing when I was young and impressionable.
 Singers like Peter Tosh, Sugar Minott, and Bunny Wailer were played on the radio.
 We heard the best reggae, so it was natural to be drawn to this ‘new’ music."
 The young poet soon turned to writing lyrics for songs, and by the mid to late 1980’s, he was singing in local reggae bands.
 In 1986 he recorded his first song, “Simuka,” a reggae piece about the liberation struggle in South Africa.
 At the same time he was studying at the University of Zimbabwe and in 1987, earned a bachelor's degree in Economic History and History.
-In January 1991, King Isaac left Zimbabwe to study at Indiana University in Bloomington, USA.
-Although he was interested in an academic career, King Isaac also knew that a move to the USA would bring him closer to Jamaica and to the reggae world at large.
+In January 1991, Kalumbu left Zimbabwe to study at Indiana University in Bloomington, USA.
+Although he was interested in an academic career, Kalumbu also knew that a move to the USA would bring him closer to Jamaica and to the reggae world at large.